pablodecm/phd_thesis/src/101_chapter_1.md

 later independently.

-In addition to providing a mechanism that leads to mass terms for the weak force bosons, additional interaction of the various fermion fields with the scalar field $\phi$ can explain their masses.
+In addition to providing a mechanism that leads to mass terms for the weak force bosons, additional interactions of the various fermion fields with the scalar field $\phi$ can explain their masses.
-These gauge invariant terms are generally referred to as Yukawa interaction, and correspond to the following Lagrangian terms:
+These gauge invariant terms are generally referred to as Yukawa interactions, and correspond to the following Lagrangian terms:
 $$
 \begin{aligned}
 \mathcal{L}_\textrm{Yukawa} =